wanforge/quotes/README.md

 - ✨ Democracy's premise rests on the notion that the collective wisdom of the majority will prove right more often than it's wrong; that given sufficient opportunity in the pursuit of happiness, your population will develop its talents, its intellect, its better judgment; that over time its capacity for discernment and self-correction will be enlarged.

 ## E
+- 🎷 Even if you're on the right track, you'll get run over if you just sit there.

 - 🍁 Efficiency is doing things right; effectiveness is doing the right things.